getlantern/systray/README.md

 ### Windows

-Use the Visual Studio solution to build systray.dll and then check that in to Git.
-Make sure to target Windows XP.
+Use the Visual Studio solution to build systray.dll.
+Make sure to target Windows XP and build for Release (not Debug).
+Check the resulting dll into git at Git at dll/systray.dll and run ./embeddll.bash to generate the systraydll_windows.go file.

 ## Try